-In the medical field, the gold standard for research has been the randomized, controlled trial.
+In the medical field, the gold standard for research has been the randomized controlled trial.
 Here researchers randomly assign individuals to receive preventive, therapeutic diagnostic interventions, and then follow up to see the effect of the intervention.
 One possible intervention might be no intervention at all.
 This enables researchers to compare the control group (which received no intervention) to the test groups, which received the various interventions in question.
 Drug testing is frequently done this way.
 In a later chapter we will examine different frameworks for collecting evidence and discuss why researchers hold the randomized controlled trial in such high esteem.

 In the social sciences, having randomized tests involving a control group is also possible.
-For example, we could randomly assign security alarms to some homes as a test group and compare them with another random group without alarms (the control group).
-This is one way of answering the research question, "Do households with security alarms have fewer break-in incidents than households without security alarms?"
-A roads and transportation department might also run trials to determine the effectiveness of cameras at intersections or high-occupancy vehicle (HOV) lanes.

-Researchers will set up such experiments to 'control' the many external factors that might skew (or distort) the results.
+For example, we could randomly assign people with security alarms in their homes as a test group for comparison with another random group without alarms, which would be the control group.
+This is one way of answering the research question, "Do people with security alarms have fewer break-in incidents than people without security alarms?"
+Researchers will set up such experiments to 'control' the factors that might skew (or distort) the results.
 This increases the validity of the research, so that you can have greater confidence or trust in the measurements and results.
-Researchers are also concerned about the reliability of their result-meaning: if we continued to do this study repeatedly, would we get the same results?
+Researchers are also concerned about the reliability of their result-meaning, if we continued to replicate this study repeatedly, would we get the same results?
 Would we get the same results if we ran this test in a different community?
 Or, is it unique to this community only and, if so, why is that?
 Research needs to be both valid and reliable so you know the results are legitimate and trustworthy, and not a fluke or coincidence.